thebamp/thebamp.org/site/content/get_involved/_index.md

   - question: How do I become a BAMP Team Member?
     answer: We are currently not accepting new team members.
   - question: Where can I find BAMP Murals?
-    answer: You can find our murals on this <a href="https://www.google.com/maps/d/edit?mid=1YPg9qBdOFU1nlOm3w-o7S4aSDs1JT_Kw">map.</a>
+    answer: You can find our murals on this [map](https://www.google.com/maps/d/edit?mid=1YPg9qBdOFU1nlOm3w-o7S4aSDs1JT_Kw).
   - question: How do I sign up for volunteering with BAMP?
-    answer: Here is the <a href="https://docs.google.com/forms/d/1Nxy535i1nv_mvULyfQRKsFVfuy3ZkJZ-wYikCgaylhM/viewform">link</a> to sign up!
+    answer: Here is the [link](https://docs.google.com/forms/d/1Nxy535i1nv_mvULyfQRKsFVfuy3ZkJZ-wYikCgaylhM/viewform) to sign up!
   - question: Do you only paint murals?
     answer: No, we do exhibitions, installations, and canvas paintings.
-See our <a href="events.html">events page.</a>
+See our [events page](events.html).
   - question: Do you sell merchandise?
     answer: Yes!
-Here is the link to <a href="https://www.thebamp.org/shop">our shop.</a>
+Here is the link to [our shop](https://www.thebamp.org/shop).
   - question: How can I support my local artist?
+    answer: >
-    answer: <a href="https://donorbox.org/bay-area-mural-donations">Donate.</a> You can contact us <a href="mailto:bampteamad@gmail.com">here.</a></div>
+      [Donate](https://donorbox.org/bay-area-mural-donations).
+You can contact us [here](mailto:bampteamad@gmail.com).
 ---